AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 ## Usage
 This project serves as a demonstration of proficiency in using the random module and if statements in Python.
 Additionally, it utilizes an external package called text2art to convert input text into ASCII art.

+## After you have installed python you can run the code by following the below steps:
+- Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git
+- Navigate to the directory containing the RockPapaer&Scissors game files.
+- Install the required packages using pip.
+- Run the RockPapaer&Scissors script.
+- Follow the prompts to play the game and choose your move (Rock, Paper, or Scissors).
+#### Alternatively, you can download the repository as a zip file, unzip it, and then use it on your local machine.